-Three months ended March 31, 2021 compared to the three months ended March 31, 2020
+Three months ended June 30, 2021 compared to the three months ended June 30, 2020

-The table below includes information regarding changes in our results of operations for the three months ended March 31, 2020, including explanations for significant changes and any significant or unusual activity.
+The table below includes information regarding changes in our results of operations for the three months ended June 30, 2021 compared to the three months ended June 30, 2020, including explanations for significant changes and any significant or unusual activity.
 As described more completely below, most amounts increased in 2021 compared to 2020 as a result of additional capital raised and invested in real estate, as offset by recent property dispositions.
-Additionally, our results of operations for the three months ended March 31, 2021 were impacted by lingering adverse effects of the Coronavirus pandemic, although conditions are improving and the impact of the Coronavirus pandemic on our results of operations for the three months ended March 31, 2021 is less significant than it was for the year ended December 31, 2020.
-These effects were primarily due to rent concessions at our retail properties and rent refunds at our international student housing properties.
-Our other segments were not materially affected.
-To the extent the Coronavirus pandemic causes additional adverse conditions at our properties, our results in future periods could also be affected.
 All amounts are in thousands, except for percentages: